Kerst

 • Salt and pepper to taste

-Preparation method:
+Preparation method

-• Heat the butter and olive oil in a large pan over medium heat.
+1. Heat the butter and olive oil in a large pan over medium heat.

-• Add the carrots and mushrooms and fry for a few minutes.
+3. Add the carrots and mushrooms and fry for a few minutes.

-• Remove the vegetables from the pan and set them aside.
+4. Remove the vegetables from the pan and set them aside.

-• Add the beef to the pan and brown on all sides.
+5. Add the beef to the pan and brown on all sides.

-• Sprinkle the flour over the beef and stir well.
+6. Sprinkle the flour over the beef and stir well.

-• Pour the red wine into the pan.
+8. Pour the red wine into the pan.

-• Season everything with salt and pepper.
+10. Season the whole thing with salt and pepper.

 Tips for preparing the perfect Beef Bourguignon

-• Brown the beef on all sides to develop the flavors.
+Brown the beef on all sides to develop the flavors.

-• Season the dish with salt and pepper before serving.
+Season the dish with salt and pepper before serving.

 The best side dishes and wines for Beef Bourguignon

-• Mashed potatoes: The creamy mashed potatoes form a perfect base for the dish.
+Mashed potatoes The creamy mashed potatoes form a perfect base for the dish.

-• Rice: If you prefer not to have mashed potatoes, rice is a good alternative.
+Rice If you prefer not to have mashed potatoes, rice is a good alternative.

-Which wines go well with Beef Bourguignon?
+Which wines pair well with Beef Bourguignon?

 Pinot Noir